Becheler/Becheler.github.io/pages/_posts/2018-10-12-reflexion-about-languages.md

 Quick answer: **They all mirror our human incapacity to handle too much information.**

-We will see that natural languages are crowded with loosely defined terms that allow us to efficiently express general ideas.
+Natural languages are crowded with loosely defined terms that allow us to efficiently express general ideas.

-We will then get familiar with the idea that programming languages are **not so different** from natural languages in the sense that we can not pretend to remember all the details of our codes, so we **need** to build abstract words we can use to better communicate ideas to our pairs.
+Perhaps that the main purpose of this blog is to get familiar with the idea that programming languages are **not so different** from natural languages in the sense that we can not pretend to remember all the details of our codes, so we **need** to build abstract words we can use to better communicate ideas to our pairs.

-We will see how programming languages allow you us to do so.
+We will see in other posts which tools programming languages give us to do so.

-By expressing more **human** ideas in our code, we allow a concise description of our problems and solutions.
+By expressing more **human** concepts in our code, we allow a concise description of our problems and solutions.
 Because it requires creativity and skills, it becomes actually a very pleasant job!

 > "Computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 A programmer who subconsciously views himself as an artist will enjoy what he does and will do it better." - Donald Knuth

-### Your job?
+## Your job?
 Creating new words!

 When you call a function, for example using R: